DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 If you have questions that aren't answered in [FAQ](#faq) you can contact me at [Linkedin](https://www.linkedin.com/in/danilo-novakovi%C4%87-821934167/) or by (preferably) posting an issue on GitHub.
 The same goes for if you have an additional idea on how to improve this extension.

+## Modernization roadmap

+The bundler migration is intentionally separated from runtime library upgrades.
+Recommended follow-up batches are:

+1. Upgrade React 16 to a newer supported React release while keeping app behavior unchanged.
+1. Migrate Material-UI v4 to MUI v5+ after React is stable.
+1. Refresh Formik, Yup, Redux-related packages, and Storybook in smaller follow-up passes.

 ---